jo0411s/jo0411s/README.md

 </div>

 ## CAU Art & Tech
+First-year art & Technology major.
+It was written for the purpose of an open source programming assignment.

 <!--
 **jo0411s/jo0411s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.